corda/corda/docs/source/serialization.rst

 ``````````````````

 Because Java fundamentally provides no mechanism by which the mutability of a class can be determined this presents a
 problem for the serialization framework.
-When reconstituting objects with container properties we must chose whether to
+When reconstituting objects with container properties (lists, maps, etc) we
-create mutable or immutable objects.
-Given the restrictions, we have decided it is better to preserve the immutability
+must chose whether to create mutable or immutable objects.
+Given the restrictions, we have decided it is better to
-of immutable objects rather than force mutability on presumed immutable objects.
+preserve the immutability of immutable objects rather than force mutability on presumed immutable objects.

 .. note:: Whilst we could potentially infer mutability empirically, doing so exhaustivly is impossible as it's a design
   decision rather than something intrinsic to the JVM.
 At present, we defer to simply making things imumutable on reconstruction